Garden Tours

 I defined the core interaction flow (entry → choose experience → geo-located tour or audio guide → optional community actions), then translated it into detailed screens and components.

-Geo-located Tour Card
+Guided Tour Card

 - Duration + short description to support quick decisions